pguse/ics3U/exercises/08 - dictionaries/README.md

 # Dictionaries

-Lists are a data structure that allow you to store multiple values using one assigned name.
-Read this [note](https://github.com/pguse/ics3u-python/tree/master/notes/11%20-%20Dictionaries) for an introduction to lists.
+In Python a **dictionary** stores information that consists of what are described as an **ordered** collection of **key-value** pairs.
+Read this [note](https://github.com/pguse/ics3u-python/tree/master/notes/11%20-%20Dictionaries) for an introduction to dictionaries.

 ## Exercises: